"The Vanilla Godzilla" was raised in Ventura County, California. A USN veteran, divorced, with grandkids, living in

 - Make.
 Your.
 Free.
 Throws.
 Every.
 Time.
 Got that?
 Make 'em!
 Period.
 Games usually begin when there are too many on the sidelines and someone will say, "First five (or 10) to make it are in."
 I'd push my way to get in there first in case there's a second round and if there is the odd, rare occasion I might miss.
 If there was a job where I had to roll out of bed and knock down a free throw, then I'd be a very rich man.

 - Winner's outs (make a basket, get the ball back on half court games.)
 Say, "Check!" loudly and slap the ball hard just before you flip the ball to your opponent when he takes it out usually at the top of the key even if the ball went out of bounds under the basket or along the side.
 You just start from top.
 He will check the ball when taking it in from out of bounds or after a basket (at the top of the key).
 Everyone is awake now.
 Yelling out, "Ball!" is also acceptable.
 A hard bounce pass to him, if you have the ball, is pretty unexpected.
 So if it throws his rhythm off by just one half of one percent, that's to your advantage.
 It's one way to get into your opponent's head.
-It's the little stuff that wins games.
+Little stuff wins games but being damn good helps tremendously.

 Play It Physical, Play in Their Head